-TRIO SSS participants work with a TRIO Specialist to create individualized success plans focusing on academic development, financial literacy, personal development, and professional development to help translate personal goals into action.
+TRIO SSS participants are more likely to maintain a GPA above a 2.0 and graduate from Thomas, than peers from similar backgrounds.
+Participants work with a TRIO coach to support their academic, social, and financial development throughout their time at Thomas.
 The TRIO SSS program also includes free educational workshops, cultural events, May intensive courses, scholarship opportunities and leadership development opportunities.
-Students can apply through the TRIO application link found on the web page of their MyThomas page.
+Students can apply through the TRIO application link found on the TRIO web page or on a student's MyThomas page.